Gonzih/presentation-tool/PRESENTATION.md

 <!--slide-->

-# Final thoughts

-* Be brave
+# Path towards happy team

+* ClojureScript is easy
+* Reagent is simple
+* Simplicity is a great selling point when you are adopting new technology
 * Learning curve is really fast
+* Learning curve should be fun
-* Facing real world challenges is fun
+* Facing real world challenges is fun and to deal with them
-* Happy team is a great team

 <!--slide-->